How do I keep from psyching myself out on race day?

 Saturday: Long trail run / option to include moderate tempo sections.
 Sunday: Easy run plus short hill strides or cross train / weights.

 Father Time is undefeated.
-But with smart training, we can give him a run
+But with smart training, we can give him a run for his money.

 Have questions for Coach Roche?
 Send them to firstname.lastname@example.org